cpanel/elevate/docs-website-src/content/blockers.md

 # cPanel ELevate blockers

-The ELevate script upgrades existing cPanel & WHM installations to a newer installation.
+The ELevate script upgrades existing cPanel & WHM® installations to a newer installation.

 This document lists the blockers for successfully upgrading your system.